Property (QT) for 3-manifold groups: Preliminary

 \subsection{CKA groups}

 \emph{Admissible groups} firstly introduced in \cite{CK02} are a particular class of graph of groups that includes fundamental groups of $3$--dimensional graph manifolds.
-In this section, we review admissible groups and their properties that will used throughout in this paper.
+In this section, we review admissible groups and their properties that will used throughout the paper.